gemseo/gemseo/doc_src/source/software/maintenance.rst

 #.
 Tag.
 #.
 Run :command:`tox -e create-dist` to create the distribution archives.
 #.
 Run :command:`twine upload dist/* -u <your login>` to upload to pypi.org.
 #.
+Run :command:`tox -e py*-pypi{-win}` for all envs to test the pypi package.
-Update the recipe for conda-forge.
+#.
+Update the recipe for conda-forge once the update bot sends the PR.
+#.
+Test the conda-forge packages (TODO: create a tox target)
+#.
+Merge master to develop so the last tag is a parent commit for defining the dev versions.